 Northwestern has partnered with a third party to allow tuition payments via credit cards effective March 7, 2009.
-Approved credit cards are American Express, Discover and MasterCard; VISA is not accepted due to VISA regulations.
+Approved credit cards are American Express, Discover, MasterCard and VISA.
 Please note: the third party service provider will charge a 2.75% processing fee for all credit card payments.

 6. What if my payment is late?

 A fee of $100 to $400 may be assessed for late bills.
 In addition, the director of student accounts may put a financial hold on your account.
 You also are liable for any costs associated with collection of your unpaid bills, including, but not limited to, collection agency costs, court costs, and legal fees.